 Scott Walz of Studio Walz is an international award-winning photographer that specializes in photographing people, weddings, senior portraits, family photos, newborns, toddlers, kids and even those dynamic publicity headshots for the arts and business.
 Scott has photographed several of our weddings and events and presents beautifully detailed images of extremely high quality.
 Scott serves the Lexington, Louisville and Central Kentucky areas.
 Visit the Studio Walz website here.
 Follow Studio Walz on Facebook here.

-THE MISCHIEF MAKER is very much a family affair, a coming together of a diverse group of individuals, giving the best of themselves for one sole purpose: to give you the best event possible.
+THE MISCHIEF MAKER is a coming together of a diverse group of individuals, giving the best of themselves for one sole purpose: to give you the best event possible.